 It’s preventive, not punitive.

-How I Learned to Stay Calm When It Appears
+How to Stay Calm When It Appears

-Instead of panicking, I now:
+Instead of panicking, Do now:

 - Observe behavior